How many points in Scrabble is duel worth? duel how many points in Words With Friends? What does duel mean? Get all these answers on this page.

 Borrowed from Latin duālis.

-duel (feminine singular duelle, masculine plural duels, feminine plural duelles)
+duel (feminine duelle, masculine plural duels, feminine plural duelles)

 duel m (plural duels)